Restrict

-In the C programming language, restrict is a keyword, introduced by the C99 standard, that can be used in pointer declarations.
-By adding this type qualifier, a programmer hints to the compiler that for the lifetime of the pointer, no other pointer will be used to access the object to which it points.
-This allows the compiler to make optimizations (for example, vectorization) that would not otherwise have been possible.

-restrict limits the effects of pointer aliasing, aiding optimizations.
-If the declaration of intent is not followed and the object is accessed by an independent pointer, this will result in undefined behavior.
+In the C programming language, restrict is a type qualifier that can be applied to a pointer to hint to the compiler that for the lifetime of that pointer, no other pointer will be used to access the same pointed-to object.
+This limits the effects of pointer aliasing, which can allow the compiler to make optimizations (such as vectorization) that would not otherwise be possible.
+Undefined behaviour results if the declaration of intent is not followed and the object is accessed by an independent pointer.

-Despite C++ supporting most features of C, restrict is not included in standard C++, but may be supported as an extension.
+The restrict keyword was introduced by the C99 standard.
+Despite C++ supporting most features of C, restrict is not included in standard C++.